facebookresearch/nocturne/README.md

 ## Running the RL Algorithms
 ---
+Nocturne comes shipped with a default Gym environment in ```nocturne/envs/base_env.py```.
+Atop this we build integration for a few popular RL libraries.

 Nocturne by default comes with support for three versions of Proximal Policy Optimization:
 1. Sample Factory, a high throughput asynchronous PPO implementation (https://github.com/alex-petrenko/sample-factory)
 2. RLlib's PPO (https://github.com/ray-project/ray/tree/master/rllib)
 3. Multi-Agent PPO from (https://github.com/marlbenchmark/on-policy)
 Each algorithm is in its corresponding folder in examples and has a corresponding config file in cfgs/ *Warning:* only the sample factory code has been extensively swept and tested.
-The default hyperparameters in there should work for training a basic agent, if not a perfectly performant one.
-The other versions are provided for convenience but are not guaranteed to train a basic agent with the current hyperparameter settings.
+The default hyperparameters in there should work for training the agents from the corresponding paper.
+The other versions are provided for convenience but are not guaranteed to train a performant agent with the current hyperparameter settings.

 ### Important hyperparameters to be aware of
 There are a few key hyperparameters that we expect users to care quite a bit about.
 Each of these can be toggled by adding